 At trial, the jury determines that Joyce was 60% at fault for changing lanes quickly and without a turn signal, and Julia was 40% at fault for speeding.
 Since Joyce was at least half to blame, Julia can recover damages from Joyce.

-3. What money damages can victims recover?
+3. What money damages can I recover?

-- medical bills for all minor and serious injuries (including medical expenses for rehab and chiropractic medical care),
+- medical bills for all minor and serious injuries including medical expenses for rehab and chiropractic medical care,

-- loss of future earnings, and/or
+- loss of future earnings if you are too injured to work, and/or

-- pain and suffering
+- pain and suffering (often the biggest expense)

 The purpose of punitive damages is to punish the defendant for reckless or malicious behavior.
 Punitive damages also serve as a warning to other drivers not to behave like the defendant.
-And punitive damages are often much higher than compensatory damages.3
+Plus punitive damages are often much higher than compensatory damages.3

 4. What are common rear-end car accident injuries?